yujijun/Higlass/README.md

 5. Extrate the chr peak position information and generate peak postion matrix in kraken
 6. Cluster all samples by peak position matrix and visulation in kraken or locally
+7. Select sample by cluster visulization result and generate
+8. Generate whole genome bedfile and sorted it
-7. Select sample by cluster visulization result and generate 8.1 Generate whole genomes bedfile with the specific resolution 8.2 Cluster selected samples again by peak_pos_chr22.csv and generate seleted sample name file with clustered order(Visulation)
+8.1 Generate whole genomes bedfile with the specific resolution 8.2 Cluster selected samples again by peak_pos_chr22.csv and generate seleted sample name file with clustered order(Visulation)
 9. Sort samples order by new cluster labels in whole genomes bedfile (8.1)